 The Cheynes Beach Whaling Company (CBWC), the site where we are located, was the last whaling company to cease operations in Australia, closing in November 1978.
 Opening as a historical tourism site in 1980, we are now home to an interactive museum on whales and whaling.

-For forty years as an iconic tourist attraction open daily (except Dec 25th), we offer visitors a chance to learn the industrial whaling history of our site and gain a better understanding of the cultural and social significance of its heritage.
+For over forty years as an iconic tourist attraction open daily (except Dec 25th), we offer visitors a chance to learn the industrial whaling history of our site and gain a better understanding of the cultural and social significance of its heritage.
 We are a must-see in Albany, and by sharing actual work spaces and buildings we immerse you in history and offer a truly memorable experience.
 We also open the heritage-listed Cheynes IV whaling ship to the public every day.

 In 2018, the 40th Anniversary of the closure of the CBWC was marked with a series of educational and interactive events and exhibitions, and a CBWC whalers’ reunion.
 Some of these retired whalers now volunteer on site, greeting visitors to the ship and answering questions about the past.
 A commitment to offering an authentic experience is what we are most proud of, as it is through being authentic that experiences are memorable.

 Situated on the far southern coast of Western Australia, 400kms from Perth lays the picturesque town of Albany.
 Our museum attraction is located a further 22kms south of Albany, accessible by road at the end of Torndirrup Peninsula.